-Anyway, having tripped across several more such sites in the span of a few weeks, I got to wondering … is there a way to determine for sure if a given site is a SharePoint site?
+Anyway, having tripped across several more such sites in a few weeks, I wondered: Is there a way to determine for sure if a given site is a SharePoint site?
 Viewing the source of my prime suspects and searching on “SharePoint” and “Microsoft” turned up zilch, which was admittedly disappointing, though not entirely surprising since I figured that default code could probably be overwritten or obfuscated by a talented developer.

 And guess what?
-Turns out that .PHP can be made to look a heck of a lot like SharePoint to the untrained eye.
-Exhibit A: http://www.stoneponystore.com/, which is the site that got me started down this line of inquiry.
+It turns out that .PHP can look a heck of a lot like SharePoint to the untrained eye.
+Exhibit A: http://www.stoneponystore.com/, the site that got me started down this line of inquiry.

 So, what are your favorite (actual) SharePoint sites that you’ve happened upon unexpectedly in the wild?